kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-41/README.md

 * Practiced: reading a csv file with spaces as delimeters
 * Practiced: conditional formula (where)
 * Practiced: regex extract
-* Learned: creating a list of non-continuous ranges
+* Learned: using sequence unpacking (* operator) to create a list of non-continuous ranges
 * Learned: to_csv with a specified number format

 ## Python